eggsnham07/MathCommands/README.md

 # Cli Development

-Currently this NPM package is a math one
+Currently this NPM package is a math one package

 Current commands:

 `add`